joantolos/gradle-poc/README.md

         compile group: 'com.google.code.gson', name: 'gson', version: '2.5' }

 With the dependency line on the build file, you can do the imports from the library correctly.
+You can see that on the class **GsonTest**

 ## Multi - Module project

+There is two modules on the project, core and utils.
+On the "parent" build file, you can define behavior for "all projects" and also for the subprojects:

+    allprojects {
+        version '1.0-SNAPSHOT'
+    }

+    subprojects {

+        apply plugin: 'java'
+        apply plugin: 'idea'

+        repositories {
+            mavenCentral()
+        }

+        jar {
+            manifest {
+                attributes(
+                        "Manifest-Version" : "1.0",
+                        "Implementation-Version" : version,
+                        "Main-Class" : "com.joantolos.gradle.poc.core.HelloGradle"
+                )
+            }
+        }

+        dependencies {
+            testCompile group: 'junit', name: 'junit', version: '4.11' }
+    }

+The parent has to know about the children on the **settings.gradle** file:

+    rootProject.name = 'gradle-poc'
+    include 'gradle-poc-core', 'gradle-poc-utils'

+Then the children DO NOT need to know about the parent and that's the most difference with a Maven multi-project.
+Then, you can define internal project dependencies like this:

+    dependencies {
+        compile project(':gradle-poc-utils')
+    }

+So, on the example, the utils component has the external Gson dependency and the core component has the internal dependency of utils.
+You can test that on the **GsonTest** class and the **JsonTest** class both on the core module.